logo for gamblingteachers.com

 by John Grochowski

-In this spin around the wheel, let's test your knowledge of the game, its history and the odds.
+In this spin around the wheel, you can test your knowledge of the game, its history and the odds with a quiz.

 1) Roulette in its modern form dates back to: